 12. The City Itself

 There are so many things to see in Metz, it’s impossible to quantify all of them.
-Part of the fun is the discovery, the people watching, the random architecture, the shops and galleries, the cafés… all a feast for the senses.
+Part of the fun is the discovery, the people watching, the random architecture, the shops and galleries, the fountains, the cafés… all a feast for the senses.
 Take some time to just soak it in to fully appreciate your time here.

 Where is Metz, and How Do You Get There?